Active investment management’s weekly magazine for fee-based advisors

 The challenge of changing demographics

-Another study, the 10th annual PriceMetrix by McKinsey report on North American wealth management, discusses the current landscape facing financial advisors and wealth-management firms.
+Another study, the 10th annual PriceMetrix by McKinsey report on North American wealth management, discussed the post-pandemic landscape facing financial advisors and wealth-management firms.

 The report notes,